-Sunshine Butterflies Charity Performance: ??? at 7:30pm.
-One free drink and light refreshments, all tickets $38
+Sunshine Butterflies Charity Performance: Friday 15 October at 7:30pm.
+One free drink, all tickets $36

 Adults $32 | Concessions $28

 Most times when a story (or play, as the case may be) starts with a dark and stormy night, there’s horror coming.
 Not the case here: with Pygmalion, the dark and stormy night ushers in linguistic hijinks and class commentary.